Wheat starts to reach Syria as frozen funds unlocked

 Trade sources said the wheat had been sourced from France and Black Sea producers especially Ukraine and Romania.

-Around 250,000 to 300,000 tons of French wheat is expected to load for Syria, some of which shortly, sources said.
+Around 250,000 to 300,000 tonnes of French wheat is expected to load for Syria, some of which shortly, sources said.

 Deals had been concluded using private companies including middle men in Syria.